heistp/l4s-tests/README.md

 #### Underutilization with Bursty Links (Real-World Tests)

-Using a [real world test setup](#real-world-tests), we ran 5 minute single flow tests from the Czech Republic to Portland, varying the CCA (congestion control algorithm and Qdisc (queueing discipline).
+Using a [real world test setup](#real-world-tests), we ran 5 minute single flow tests from the Czech Republic to Portland, varying the congestion control algorithm (CCA) and queueing discipline (Qdisc).
 The access link in Czech uses a PowerBeam 5AC-400 with Ubiquiti's
 [airMAX AC](https://www.ui.com/airmax/airmax-ac/) technology, while in Portland, 1Gbit fiber is used.
 The only known AQM on the path was in the Qdisc under